Taring your Alicat device

 Similarly, many measurement devices need to have tare set to remove this drift periodically.
 Improperly setting tare (when flow is occurring) of an Alicat instrument will result in inaccurate readings as well, since the flow that was occurring during the tare will be subtracted from the true reading.

-This video shows how to set a tare manually using the display buttons, and how to turn on or off the Auto-Tare function, which tares the flow controller automatically whenever a 0 setpoint occurs.
+This following instructions show how to set a tare manually using the display buttons, and how to turn on or off the Auto-Tare function, which tares the flow controller automatically whenever a 0 setpoint occurs.